mattregul/mattregul/README.md

 [#ProceduralGeneration](https://www.bing.com/search?q=Procedural+Generation)  [#FibonacciSequence](https://www.bing.com/search?q=Fibonacci+Sequence)

+🕸️🕷️ My public repos are a little dated, as 99.9% of what I work on cannot be shared or is a PR for another team/org.

 <!--
 **mattregul/mattregul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.